 Federal Direct Loan Program

-Due to the Budget Control Act of 2011, beginning with the 2012-2013 aid year, graduate students will be eligible for Title IV unsubsidized Federal Direct loan funds only.
+Beginning with the 2012-2013 aid year, graduate students will be eligible for Title IV unsubsidized Federal Direct loan funds only.
 The annual eligibility for a graduate student is based on the average cost of attendance and the actual number of enrollment periods a student plans to attend for that year.
-The cost of attendance is based on the number of credits taken and number of enrollment periods.
-The maximum annual Federal Direct loan amount available for a graduate student is $20,500 (effective July 1, 2007).
+The cost of attendance is based on the average number of credits taken and number of enrollment periods.
+The maximum annual Federal Direct loan amount available for a graduate student is $20,500.
 Limits may apply based on program.

 More information on registration, cost per credit, refunds and billing may be found at the College of Graduate Studies webpage.

 Graduate aggregate maximum Direct Loan limit is $138,500.
 No more than $65,500 can be in subsidized loans (no longer available after 2011-2012).
 The graduate debt limit ALSO includes federal student loans received for undergraduate study.

 For students who are enrolled in eligible Certification Programs coordinated by College of Graduate Studies both Undergraduate Annual Loan Limits ($12,500 per academic year) and Undergraduate Aggregate Loan Limits apply.
 Federal guidelines will not allow schools to award loans at graduate levels since this is a program which is offered at the undergraduate level.
 When identifying loan eligibility for certification programs, all previously borrowed undergraduate loans must be counted and cannot exceed an aggregate total of $57,500 for undergraduate independent students and/or for dependent students whose parents were ineligible for Federal Direct PLUS.
 For dependent students whose parents were eligible for PLUS, this maximum is $31,000.